Jaycee2023/Enhancing-Social-Media-Analysis/README.md

 29. NPS Response: The Net Promoter Score (NPS) response associated with the post.

 # Tools
-SQL: will be used to query, analyse, and efficiently manage the underlying dataset, enabling us to gain insights and make data-driven decisions quickly and effectively.
+SQL will be used to query, analyse, and efficiently manage the underlying dataset, enabling us to gain insights and make data-driven decisions quickly and effectively.